urantialife/django-graphene-react-starter/README.md

 #### Rationale behind choice of technologies

-Well-documented, popular, easy to pick up, easy to find answers to questions.
+Well-documented (with the exception of Graphene...), popular, easy to pick up, easy to find answers to questions.
 This project is intended to help more than hinder development.
 No fancy bells and whistles.
 The basics so you can focus on building.

 #### Quick links